Enthusiastic support for Materials Education Symposia

 Over 150 materials educators from around the world share ideas and practical tips at the two 2011 Materials Education Symposia.

-The 3rd International and 2nd North American Materials Education Symposia provided extended opportunities for discussion, encouraged the exchange of ideas and experiences related to materials teaching, and fostered an atmosphere of community amongst educators involved in teaching materials science across disciplines including engineering, science, and design.
+Cambridge, UK—May 9, 2011 The 3rd International and 2nd North American Materials Education Symposia provided extended opportunities for discussion, encouraged the exchange of ideas and experiences related to materials teaching, and fostered an atmosphere of community amongst educators involved in teaching materials science across disciplines including engineering, science, and design.
 The events were coordinated by Granta Design, with support from an independent academic Advisory Committee and ASM International, the ASEE Materials Division, SEFI, FEMS, TMS, Worcester Polytechnic Institute, and the Department of Materials Science and Metallurgy at the University of Cambridge.

 3rd International Symposium,

 Academics from 26 countries gathered at Murray Edwards College, University of Cambridge, for two days of presentations, discussions, and an open and practical exchange of ideas.
 The presenters in the opening session inspired the audience with their enthusiasm and demonstrations of a range of creative approaches to materials teaching.
 The role of IT in the modern lecture theater, and indeed whether it can replace lectures, was discussed in light of participants' experiences.
 Lively debates also covered issues such as accreditation as well as the place of IT in assessment.
 The second day was opened by establishing materials as a bridging discipline between many pure and applied sciences.
 The challenges of 'translating' between these different disciplines came out in the talks, together with practical ideas for how to teach materials in the broader context.
 Life-long learning and interaction with industry were also key themes, accompanied by discussions on how to deal with challenges such as growing class sizes and suggestions for the best use of available resources.
 Read the full report